wittfabian/decisiontree-java/README.md

 	java -jar "LearnDecTree.jar" car.txt tree.xml

 After that you will find the xml file with the tree in the same directory.

-# DESCRIPTION

-We have created a fully commented javadoc to describe our solution.
-Generally we have used two packages.
-The package „algorithm“ contains all classes for loading the data, lern the tree and print it out to a file.
-The package „structure“ contains all classes for storing the several nodes and leafs in a useful structure.